2018 Villanova Wildcats football team

 The 2018 Villanova Wildcats football team represented Villanova University in the 2018 NCAA Division I FCS football season.
 They were led by second-year head coach Mark Ferrante and played their home games at Villanova Stadium.
 They were a member of the Colonial Athletic Association.
 They finished the season 5–6, 2–6 in CAA play to finish in a tie for tenth place.

-Previous season

-The Wildcats finished the 2017 season 5–6, 3–5 in CAA play to finish in a three-way tie for seventh place.

 Preseason

-CAA Poll
+CAA poll

 In the CAA preseason poll released on July 24, 2018, the Wildcats were predicted to finish in sixth place.

 Preseason All-CAA Team

 The Wildcats had two players selected to the preseason all-CAA team including quarterback Trevor Knight being selected as offensive player of the year.